Plokie/Voxel_Miner/README.md

 You can see the roadmap at https://trello.com/b/w3MwgsMt/programming

 ## Building
-The only dependency required is DirectXTK
+Building is only intended on Windows, Visual Studio (I used Visual Studio 2022) The only dependency required is DirectXTK

  1. Download DXTK from https://github.com/microsoft/DirectXTK